f-oni/DevOps_Training_Projects/AWS Security-Groups and NACLs/Readme.md

 ## Removal of both inbound and outbound rules

 Deleting both the inbound and outbound rules means that no traffic can come into the instance and the instance can not send any traffic out.
-The outbound rule was already deleted in the previous task. to delete the inbound rule, the `inbound rules` tab was clicked and the the `edit inbound rule` button was clicked. the rule was deleted by clicking the `delete` button and finally, the `save rules` button was clicked.
+The outbound rule was already deleted in the previous task.
+To delete the inbound rule therefore, the `inbound rules` tab was clicked, and thereafter the `edit inbound rule` button was clicked.
+The rule was deleted by clicking the `delete` button and finally, the `save rules` button was clicked.
+An attempt to access the instance through its public IP address failed because there were no rules permiting traffic to reach the instance.
+Both the incoming and outgoing traffic were restricted.

+## Configuration of outbound rule for all traffic with no inbound rule
+In this scenario, A rule was added to allow outbound HTTP traffic.
+This was to enable the instance to initiate outgoing connection over HTTP.
+To effect this, the outbound tab was selected and the `edit outbound rule` button was clicked.
+HTTP was selected under type, 0.0.0.0/0 was chosen as the CIDR block and the `save rule` button was clicked.
+An attepmt was made to access the instance using its IP address.
+But the attempt failed.
+To test the outbound rule, the curl command was used from the instance to access a an external site.
+This worked successfully.

 ## Part two: Network Access Control Lists use cases implementation